VincentWei/build-minigui-5.0/README.md

 - `procs`: build MiniGUI runs under MiniGUI-Processes runtime mode.
 - `compositing`: build MiniGUI to use compositing schema.
-- `virtualwindow`: enable the virtual window feature.
+- `virtualwindow`: enable virtual window.

 The script uses a simple method for the traditional autoconf options: